pvdrz/pijama/notes.md

 used to understand how to emit machine code.
 So it should be pretty straightforward.

-We have to set the `REX.W` byte to enable 64-bit mode, the first operand is encoded in the `R/M` part and that the second operand is encoded in the `Reg` part.
+We have to set the `REX.W` byte to enable 64-bit mode, the first operand is encoded in the `r/m` field and that the second operand is encoded in the `reg` field.
 This means that we can reuse most of the code that we did for the load address instruction because the arguments are flipped.

 We can test this instruction by doing the same we did for the load address instruction: